rsilva48/LocalMediaTwitchBot/README.md

 # Local Media Twitch Bot
 Twitch Bot that adds files that are locally stored on a drive to a media player playlist or queue.

+Viewers can use commands to add files to the media player playlist, they're limited by default to a certain number of requests.

 Supported players: MPC-HC and PotPlayer.

 ## Installation